University of California, San Diego: Public art

 More than a dozen public art projects, part of the Stuart Collection, decorate the campus.
-Perhaps the most famous of these is the Sun God, a large winged creature by Niki de Saint Phalle located near the Faculty Club.
+The first, and a particularly well-known installation, Sun God, a large winged creature by Niki de Saint Phalle located near the Faculty Club.
 Other collection pieces include Richard Fleischner's La Jolla Project (a collection of Stonehenge-like stone blocks), Do Ho Suh's Fallen Star (a house sitting atop an engineering building in Warren College), a table by Jenny Holzer, an installation by Bruce Nauman on the Powell Structural Systems Laboratory titled Vices and Virtues, and three metallic Eucalyptus trees by Terry Allen.

 The collection also includes a work by Alexis Smith consisting of a path made of a large coiling snake whose head guides towards Geisel Library, with a quote from John Milton's Paradise Lost carved along its length: "And wilt thou not be loath to leave this Paradise, but shalt possess a Paradise within thee, happier far."
 The path circles around its own garden and a large granite book-shaped block.
 One of the newest additions to the collection is Tim Hawkinson's giant teddy bear made of six boulders located in between the newly constructed Calit2 buildings.
 Another notable campus sight was the graffiti staircase of Mandeville Hall, a series of corridors that had been tagged with graffiti by generations of students over decades of use; this was recently replaced with the Graffiti Art Park.
 Students in the university's visual arts department also create temporary public art installations as part of their coursework.
-The university is sponsoring a $56,000 performance art project to develop a sense of community at the sprawling campus.
+In 2007, the university sponsored a $56,000 performance art project to develop a sense of community at the sprawling campus.